 More than 24 hours in Sydney

 - Enjoy a night out on the town.
 Sydney is known for fine dining, so enjoy a night on the town eating at renown chef Peter Gilmore’s iconic Quay restaurant which offers picturesque views of the harbour and Opera House, Paul Carmichael’s Momofuku Seiobo which pairs Caribbean-Australian food, or Neil Perry’s Deco-era dining room at Rockpool Bar & Grill.

-Where to stay in Sydney:
+Where to stay near Sydney Airport:

 If you are staying a little longer, I like to stay at the spacious and uber stylish Hilton Sydney, located on George Street.
 With easy access to the airport – Town Hall train station directly across the road – and just a short walk to Circular Quay, you’ll be able to take in all Sydney has to offer during your stopover.

 For something a little different, consider glamping on historic Cockatoo Island or staying in one of their private two-bedroom apartments, which will give you what is arguably one of the best views of Sydney Harbour.
 This is only recommended for longer stays as you need to take a ferry (which runs every 30 minutes) to reach the island.